-Animal activists submit memorandum to Delhi Mayor over picking up of stray dogs by MCD | Education
+Animal activists submit memorandum to Delhi mayor over picking up of stray dogs by MCD | Education

 - India

-The activists have claimed that they have got assurance from the Mayor and that action will be taken soon.
+On August 2, an order issued by the MCD stated that it would pick up stray dogs from the streets of Delhi for sterilisation ahead of the G20 summit.
+The dogs will be kept at animal birth control centres temporarily and later released back in the areas from where they were picked up.

-On August 2, an order issued by the MCD said that the civic body would remove stray dogs from the streets of the national capital for sterilisation ahead of the G20 Summit.
-The dogs will be kept at the Animal Birth Control centres temporarily and later released back to the same locations they were picked up from.
+''An order was issued a month ago by the MCD's veterinary department for such work, but it was later revoked.
+Right now, the MCD is not picking up any dogs from the city,'' a senior official from the civic body said.

-However, the MCD soon revoked the order. ''An order was issued a month ago by the MCD's veterinary department for such work, but it was later revoked.
-Right now, the MCD is not picking any dogs from the city,'' a senior official from the civic body said.
+Later, the MCD said in a statement that ''if the dogs are being picked up, it is only on 'urgent need' basis'' and all dogs are ''always tracked and they will be released back'' in the areas from where they were picked up.

-Ambika Shukla from People For Animals' NGO said there is “no need to remove friendly and sterilised dogs” from the streets.
+Ambika Shukla from People For Animals, an NGO, said there is ''no need to remove friendly and sterilised dogs'' from the streets.

-''The animal welfare community reached out to MCD to help collect the dogs kindly and safely.
+''The animal welfare community reached out to the MCD to help pick up the dogs kindly and safely.
 Had local caretakers been involved in the process as we suggested, there would have been no cruelty, no chasing and no missing dogs,'' Shukla said.

-''Rough, untrained class 4 staff cannot be expected to handle dogs humanely.
-Why not take those who can?'' she asked.
+''Rough, untrained Class IV staff cannot be expected to handle dogs humanely.
+Why not take those who can,'' she asked.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)